stevebiczyk/table-booking-system/README.md

 Landing Page is designed as a single page website

 ### Navbar
-Navbar is fixed at the top of pages across the site, so that the site visitors easily navigate the whole site.
-Navbar contains
+Navbar is fixed at the top of pages across the site to help with navigating the site.
+The navbar contains
 - Site Menu & My Account dropdown: The site menu collapses to toggle icon less than 992px width.
 My Account dropdown is included to toggle menu for smaller screen.
 - Cart icon: The number next to the cart icon shows the total of items added to the cart.